Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Conclusion

 \section{Conclusion}

 In conclusion, we have reported the experimental demonstration of electromagnetic absorption performance beyond the fundamental limitations of linear time-invariant systems.
 To this end, we have taken inspiration from the basic idea of reducing reflections and enhancing absorption through destructive interference between partially reflected waves, extending it to time-varying systems.
 Based on this concept, we have designed and demonstrated a time-varying absorber, in the form of a periodically modulated absorbing sheet backed by a reflector, that takes advantage of the frequency-wavevector transitions and enhanced interference effects enabled by breaking both space- and time-translation symmetries.
-Our findings, supported by both experimental data and theoretical models, including full-wave simulations, show that our first-of-its-kind continuously modulated time-varying absorber can indeed exceed relevant absorption limits, such as those based on the Rozanov bound for LTI absorbers.
-The possible extension of these physical limits to time-varying systems represents, in our opinion, an important goal for future theoretical work.
+Our findings, supported by both experimental data and theoretical models, including full-wave simulations, show that our continuously modulated time-varying absorber can indeed exceed relevant absorption limits, such as those based on the Rozanov bound for LTI absorbers.
+In light of these results, we also note that the possible extension of these physical limits to time-varying systems represents, in our opinion, an important goal for future theoretical work.

 The ability to enhance and control electromagnetic absorption — one of the most fundamental electromagnetic processes — is critically important in a variety of practical scenarios, from stealth technology to energy harvesting and sensing.
-Looking forward, the principles demonstrated here could pave the way for the development of a new generation of ultrathin, highly efficient, active electromagnetic absorbers, especially at RF and microwave frequencies, but also potentially in the optical frequency range by using emerging material platforms that support sufficiently fast and deep modulations \cite{hayran2022homega, tirole2023double, harwood2024super}.
-More broadly, by demonstrating the significant potential of temporal degrees of freedom to control waves beyond the fundamental limits of LTI systems, we believe our findings point to new exciting opportunities across various areas of science and technology underpinned by wave physics.
+Looking forward, the principles demonstrated here could pave the way for the development of a new generation of ultrathin, broadband, highly efficient, active electromagnetic absorbers, especially at RF and microwave frequencies, but also potentially in the optical frequency range by using emerging material platforms that support sufficiently fast and deep modulations \cite{hayran2022homega, tirole2023double, harwood2024super}.
+More broadly, by demonstrating the strong potential of temporal degrees of freedom to control waves beyond the fundamental limits of LTI systems, we believe our findings point to new exciting opportunities across various areas of science and technology underpinned by wave physics.